-Using Tier 1 or Tier 2 (see Section Two beginning on page 8) network providers within the Cleveland Clinic Health Benefit Program allows you, in most instances, to receive care without sending any claims or paperwork to the Third-Party Administrator (TPA).
-After you receive care, you will receive an Explanation of Benefits (EOB) from the TPA, only if a copayment or co-insurance was owed for treatment.
+Using a network provider within the Cleveland Clinic Health Benefit Program allows you, in most instances, to receive care without sending any claims or paperwork to the Third-Party Administrator (TPA).
+After you receive care, you will receive an Explanation of Benefits (EOB) from the TPA, only if a co-payment or co-insurance was owed for treatment.
 An EOB is a statement that explains how the bill was paid by the TPA.
-An example is provided on the following page.
+An example is provided on page 58.